KenKundert/mp/mp.rst

 OPTIONS
 =======

--1, --quiet     Do not print name of the music file being played.
+-q, --quiet     Do not print name of the music file being played.
 -r, --repeat    Repeat songs.
 -s, --shuffle   Shuffle songs.
 If combined with repeat, the songs will be
                 shuffled before each repeat.